databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-You can now save `WikipediaKMeans.scala`, and run it using `sbt/sbt package run` to make sure our program is working fine so far.
+You can now save `WikipediaKMeans`, and [run it](#running-the-program) to make sure our program is working fine so far.
 If everything went right, you should see the output similar to the following.
 (NOTE: Your output may not exactly match this as we use a random set of initial centers).

 ~~~
 Finished iteration (delta = 0.025900765093161377)